 The Hermitage of Poggio Conte (also known as St. Columban) was near the customs between the Pontifical Territories and Tuscany.
-The first written traces of the site are found in an ancient map of 1027 but, most likely, it is during the XII-XIII centuries that the hermitage was embellished architecturally and pictorially.
-In contrast to the opulence of the Roman Church, the need to embrace a pure and ascetic spiritual life, far from the glories and intrigues of the Curia, took its course from the year 1000.
+The first written traces of the site were founded in an ancient map of 1027 but, most likely, it is during the XII-XIII centuries that the hermitage was embellished architecturally and pictorially.

-The interior of the Sacred Building, accessed by a portal overflowed by a hole, is made up of frescoed walls with floral and geometrical motifs.
+The interior of the Sacred Building, can be accessed by a portal overflowed by a hole, and is made up of frescoed walls with floral and geometrical motifs.
 Unusual decorations for a Christian church.

-It is for this reason that the scholars believe that the site of the hermitage of Poggio Conte, at least at the beginning of its history, in the twelfth century, belonged to the order of the Templars and that, subsequently, with their suppression in 1312, was modified Through a renovation of the vault.
-To substantiate this suggestive hypothesis, in addition to the numerous naturalistic decorations, there would be the location of the Hermitage.
+It is for this reason that the scholars believe that the site of the hermitage of Poggio Conte, at least at the beginning of its history, in the twelfth century, belonged to the order of the Templars.
 Not far from here is the Via Clodia, an ancient Roman road that ended in Saturnia, which, like all the routes of communication, had to be controlled and protected from the order.

 In the twelve niches there were frescoes of the apostles portrayed in various attitudes.
 In 1964 they were stolen six, the remaining are exposed to the Civic Museum of Ischia di Castro (Vt).